Tyler-Irving/head-first-java-cliffsnotes-example/chapter-3-Know-Your-Variables/README.md

 ## What is declaration & assignment?
 - Step 1: Declare the reference variable
-Tells the JVM to allocate space for the reference variable and names that variable myDog.
+Tells the JVM to allocate space for the reference variable & names that variable myDog.
 The reference variable is, forever, of type dog.
 - Step 2: Create an object
 JVM allocates space in the heap for the new object.
 - Step 3: Link the object & reference
 Assigns the new Dog to the reference variable myDog.

 ## What is the garbage-collectible heap?
 The garbage heap is where reference variables go to live & die.
 When they are created they need someplace to sit to be interacted with.
-Once they are finished being used, they disappear and die.
+Once they are finished being used, they disappear & die.